gregory-smith-nih/TDD-Bowling-Python/starter_kit/README.md

 * Create a new failing test (`RED` mode)
 * Create the code to satisfy the test (`GREEN` mode)
 * Refactor like a banshee (`BLUE` mode)

+# Bad Practice Example
+* See `tests/test_bowling_bad_practice.py`
+* Avoid the temptation to create an array/list of test cases as data.
+* While it may be more concise
+* It doesn't document the requirements of the code.
+* Be sure to break each test case out into its own method - with an appropriate name
+- This is especially true of 'test case runners' or harnesses
+- The method name is reported when there's an error
+- This tells you precisely what use-case / requirement is failing.